Chief Accountable Officer

 Dr Manisha Kumar

 Manisha trained as a doctor in Manchester, qualifying in 1995, becoming a GP in 2001 and joining the Robert Darbishire practice in Rusholme in 2004.

 She still practises there one day a week – “if I didn’t I would have no credibility” – and enjoys seeing her regular patients.

 It was her experience there that persuaded Manisha to get involved in commissioning in 2007.
 “I saw the same people, for the same things day after day.
 You do your best, but ultimately there is only so much you can do as a GP.
 The challenge we have is in how we can influence the system and the wider determinants of health.”

 Manisha, who is originally from London, is married to an optician and they have a nine year old daughter called Cara.
 In her spare time, Manisha enjoys spending time with friends and family, musical theatre and travelling.

 Nurse Board Lay Member

 Jackie was appointed as our Board Nurse in January 2019.
 This role complements her substantive post as Chief Nurse and Executive Director of Quality at The Christie NHS Foundation Trust which she has held since June 2011.
-In this role Jackie is responsible for the professional leadership of Nursing and Allied Health Professionals and allows her to develop her long standing interest in cancer while driving constant improvements in patient safety, patient experience and clinical outcomes.

 In a previous role, Jackie was awarded a prestigious Florence Nightingale Leadership Scholarship which she used to develop and introduce a ‘Quality Mark’ for patients undergoing chemotherapy.
 Jackie is also a Director of Nursing representative on Health Education England North Board.
 A registered nurse and mental health nurse, she holds an honours degree in nursing studies and a Master’s degree in management and leadership.